Chocolate Chip Banana Bread

 I’m sure I’m not the only person out there who buys more bananas than necessary and winds up with some pretty brown bananas now and then.

 So what do we do when our bananas turn brown and spotty?
 We turn those over-ripe bananas into this crowd-pleasing chocolate chip banana bread, that’s what!

 Why Do Bananas Turn Brown?

-Ever wonder why bananas turn brown and mushy so quickly?
-It’s time for a little of my favorite subject… kitchen chemistry!
+It’s time for my favorite subject… kitchen chemistry!

 Bananas, like most fruits, ripen by interacting with ethylene gas in the air.
 This contact with ethylene causes the acids in the fruit to break down.
 This process of breaking down the acids produces even more ethylene gas.
 Most fruits, however, only produce a small amount of ethylene as they ripe.
 Bananas, on the other hand, produce a lot, and thus ripen much faster than other fruits.
 Bananas quickly progress from green to yellow to brown due to enzymatic browning after contact with ethylene gas.

 Hopefully, like me, you also save your over-ripe bananas in the freezer rather than toss them, since they are perfect for baking.